-People covered themselves with perfume and wore fur around the neck to seduce the pests to crawl there instead of on their heads.
-There was very little sanitation, people urinated in the hallways and the court yards were used as latrines.
+People covered themselves with perfume and wore a fur around the neck to seduce the pests to crawl there instead of on their heads.
+There was very little sanitation.
+People urinated in the hallways and the courtyards were used as latrines.
 The smell must have been horrible!

-Especially during the reign of Ling Louis XIV when the Palace of Versailles was still under construction there was always noise and dust.
+Especially during the reign of King Louis XIV when the Palace of Versailles was still under construction, there was always noise and dust.
 And, for all residents, it was just very crowded.
-At the time of the reign of Louis XIV between 3,000 and 10,000 people where living at the Versailles Palace.
+At the time of the reign of Louis XIV between 3,000 and 10,000 people were living at the Versailles Palace.
 Pests like mice and rats outnumbered the human population many times.

-The family of the King lived there, of course.
+The family of the King lived there, officiously.
 King Louis XIV died in 1715, at the age of sixty-seven, very old in that period of time.
 He had been King of France for seventy-two years!
-In his lifetime he produced a lot of issue.
+In his lifetime he produced a lot of offspring.

-The male descendants of the king, also the illegitimate children, and their families lived at the Palace.
+The male descendants of the king, also the illegitimate ones, and their families kept living at the Palace.
 The daughters were usually married off to foreign royalty and left, often at a very young age.
 For example, Marie Louise Elisabeth, eldest daughter of Louis XV, married on her 12th with the son of the Spanish King Philip of Bourbon.
 Unmarried daughters, and also cousins and other family members lived at the Palace.

 King Louis XV had 11 children with Queen Marie Leszczyńska.
-4 Of his daughters never got married, and remainded at court.
-They had their own appartments, which you can visit (see Tips for visiting Versailles).
+4 Of his daughters never got married, and remained at court.
+They had their own apartments, which you can visit (see Tips for visiting Versailles).

-In addition to the family of the King it was not unusual that the Mistress(es) of the King inhabited an apartment in the Palace, often with her children.
+In addition to the family of the King, it was not unusual that the Mistress(es) of the King occupied an apartment in the Palace, often with her children.

 There were also many members of the aristocracy living in the Palace.
 The Sun King wanted this nobility to live close around him have so he could keep an eye on everything and everyone.
 All these people had their own servants living with them.

-Furthermore, the Palace, particularly the State apartments, was a public space.
-It was a coming and going of visitors throughout the day, curious people, foreign diplomats, visitors of all ranks and positions tried to catch a glimpse of the King and hoped for a personal meeting or conversation.
+The Palace, particularly the State apartments, was a public space.
+It was coming and going of visitors throughout the day.
+Curious people, foreign diplomats, visitors of all ranks and positions tried to catch a glimpse of the King and hoped for a personal meeting or conversation.

-Also the queen could not escape all the people who surrounded her day and night.
-She also woke up surrounded by people who helped her with her morning toilette, and in the mean time would ask for small or big favours.
+The queen could neither escape all the people who surrounded her day and night.
+She also woke up surrounded by people who helped her with her morning toilette, and in the meantime would ask for small or big favours.

 Even when giving birth to her children the bedroom of the queen was packed with people.

-They all wanted to keep an eye on the fact if the child really was the queen’s, and no children were interchanged; stillbirths for living children, girls for boys.
+They all wanted to witness the birth, to see if the child really was the queen’s.
+They wanted to know if no children were interchanged; stillbirths for living children, girls for boys.

-It is understandable that Marie Antoinette preferred to spend her time in the the Petit Trianon and its domain.
-There was less strict etiquette, and more importantly, there were a lot less people!
+It is understandable that Marie Antoinette preferred to spend her time in the Petit Trianon and its domain.
+There was less strict etiquette, and more importantly, there were a fewer people!

 Every inhabitant of Versailles was aware of his rank.
 This was necessary because the most normal daily affairs were affected by the rank you held.

 From the levée (rising) in the morning until the Coucher (retirement) in the evening, the days and activities of the royals at Versailles were strictly planned.
-For each activity the roles of the other courtiers was described and clearly defined the place in the hierarchy of each person.
+For each activity the roles of the other courtiers were described and precisely defined the place in the hierarchy of each person.

 The closest to the king were those who were allowed behind the gate surrounding the king's bed.
 The highest-ranking nobleman in the room would hand the king his shirt, the next one his coat and so on.
-This rather intimate ceremony in the king's bed room, the Petit Lever, was followed by the Grande Lever.
-The king would leave his bedroom into the state apartments, were a crowd was waiting to get a glimpse of him.
+This rather intimate ceremony in the king's bedroom, the Petit Lever, was followed by the Grande Lever.
+The king would leave his bedroom into the state apartments, where a crowd was waiting to get a glimpse of him.

-Not everyone was allowed to to sit in the presence of a member of the royal family, and if you had that right you had to know the kind of chair you were allowed to sit on.
+Not everyone was allowed to sit in the presence of a member of the royal family, and if you had that right. you had to know the kind of chair you were allowed to sit on.
 If someone of higher rank entered the room, you had to stand up.
 Maybe you could change to a simpler seat or you simply had to stay on your feet, depending on the new person's rank.